brite-code/brite/docs/spec/src/patterns.md

 TuplePatternElement : Pattern TypeAnnotation?

-## Record Pattern
+## Object Pattern

-RecordPattern : `{` RecordPatternPropertyList? `}`
+ObjectPattern : `{` ObjectPatternPropertyList? `}`

-RecordPatternPropertyList :
+ObjectPatternPropertyList :
-  - RecordPatternProperty `,`?
+  - ObjectPatternProperty `,`?
-  - RecordPatternProperty `,` RecordPatternPropertyList
+  - ObjectPatternProperty `,` ObjectPatternPropertyList

-RecordPatternProperty :
+ObjectPatternProperty :
-  - RecordPatternPropertyWithoutModifiers
+  - ObjectPatternPropertyWithoutModifiers
   - [+Constructor] Access? `mutable`?
-RecordPatternPropertyWithoutModifiers
+ObjectPatternPropertyWithoutModifiers

-RecordPatternPropertyWithoutModifiers :
+ObjectPatternPropertyWithoutModifiers :
   - Identifier TypeAnnotation?
-RecordPatternPropertyInitializer?
+ObjectPatternPropertyInitializer?

-RecordPatternPropertyInitializer: `=` Pattern
+ObjectPatternPropertyInitializer: `=` Pattern

-Note: An empty {RecordPattern} (syntax: `{}`) is the same as a {UnitPattern} (syntax: `()`).
+Note: An empty {ObjectPattern} (syntax: `{}`) is the same as a {UnitPattern} (syntax: `()`).

-Note: In {RecordPatternProperty} adding the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
+Note: In {ObjectPatternProperty} adding the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation simplicity in constructors.

 ## List Pattern